 And while it is great I don’t have to plan my schedule around two 45-minute train rides, I’m honestly not eager to spend more time checking on what’s on track and what’s running late when the average workday is already getting three hours longer!
 I’m thankful we can rely on project management software to alert us to when a due date is fast approaching or, in worst case scenarios further and further in the past.

-If you use Companion by Minitab, timely email alerts triggered by workflow will definitely help you prioritize and naturally move projects forward.
+If you use Minitab Engage, timely email alerts triggered by workflow will definitely help you prioritize and naturally move projects forward.
 The system works for you so you can assess risks and allocate resources effectively through all the stages of a project.